ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/loading-entities.java.markdown

 {PANEL:Load with Includes}

-When there is a 'relationship' between documents, those documents can be loaded in a single request call using the `Include + Load` methods.
+When there is a 'relationship' between documents, those documents can be loaded in a single request call using the `include + load` methods.
 Learn more in [How To Handle Document Relationships](../../client-api/how-to/handle-document-relationships).
 See also [including counters](../../document-extensions/counters/counters-and-other-features#including-counters) and [including time series](../../document-extensions/timeseries/client-api/session/include/overview).